How to Become a CPA in Indiana 2026

 3. Sign Up for the Exam

-Once your application has been approved, you can select the CPA exam you want to take and pay the necessary fees using NASBA’s CPA Central website.
+Once your application has been approved, you can select the CPA exam you want to take and pay the necessary fees using the NASBA dashboard to access the CPA Portal.
 Once you receive the Notice to Schedule (NTS), you may visit Prometric to schedule your exam/s.

 Click here to see a breakdown of the Indiana CPA exam costs.